mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Nginx.md

-# Cheat Sheet - NGINX
+# Cheat Sheet - Nginx

 By Jack Szwergold, September 27, 2015

-Get the version of `nginx` from the command line:
+Get the version of Nginx from the command line:

     nginx -v